Coca-Cola could be in tight supply of artificial sweetener for diet and zero-sugar drinks because of coronavirus - Local News 8

 “We have initiated contingency supply plans and do not foresee a short-term impact due to these delays,” Coca-Cola wrote in the filing.
 “However, we may see tighter supplies of some of these ingredients in the longer term should production or export operations in China deteriorate.”

 The primary artificial sweeteners Coca-Cola uses in its products include aspartame, acesulfame potassium, sucralose, saccharin, cyclamate and steviol gylcosides.
-In its annual report, Coca-Cola indicated that it considered sucralose — the sugar substitute better known as Splenda and used in products such as Powerade Zero and Diet Coke with Splenda — a “critical raw material” sourced from suppliers in the US and China.
+In its annual report, Coca-Cola indicated that it considered sucralose a “critical raw material” sourced from suppliers in the US and China.
+Splenda, a sucralose product used in Diet Coke with Splenda, is made in the US and not sourced from China.

 The company did not specify which sweetener or sweeteners were affected by the supply and export delays.
 A spokesman for Coca-Cola declined to comment beyond its annual report.

-Note: Correction: This article was updated to reflect that Splenda, an alternative sweetener, is not sourced from the United States.